jhpyle/docassemble/_docs/fields.md

-If the user skips a non-required field, the variable will be blank for text-based fields, `0.0` for `number` and `currency` fields, `0` for `integer` fields, and `None` for multiple-choice and yes/no fields.
+If the user skips a non-required field, the variable will be blank for text-based fields, `0.0` for `number` and `currency` fields, `0` for `integer` fields, and `None` for multiple-choice, yes/no, and file fields.

 Some `datatype`s are never marked with a red asterisk.
 For example, [`range`](#range) and [`yesno`](#fields yesno) fields are set to real